A makeover with Sherwin Williams Thunderous: Kitchen Island Reveal

 Truth be told this is the 4th color this island has had.
 Pictures are in chronological order from when we first moved in, up until last month.

-This is not the only green in the house.
+This is not the only ‘green’ in the house.
 I painted my bathroom cabinets a couple of years ago in a color called Mossy Bank.
 You can see that transformation here.
 Since then I have also painted the breezeway in SW Thunderous as well as the Dining area ( planked wall and cabinet).

 Why I Chose Sherwin Williams Thunderous

-âś” It pairs beautifully with warm wood tones, white cabinets, and natural light.
+✔ It pairs beautifully with the warm wood tones, my white cabinets, and the natural light coming into my kitchen.

-âś” It hides everyday wear and tear better than lighter colors.
+✔ It hides everyday wear and tear better than lighter colors… something that is key on this island.

-âś” It has an elegant, timeless appeal, making it perfect for a long-term update.
+✔ It has an elegant, timeless appeal, making it perfect for a long-term update… or until I’m ready to change it up. 🙂

 Painting with Sherwin Williams Thunderous

-Once the cabinets were cleaned and primed, it was time to paint.
-I used Sherwin Williams Emerald Urethane Trim Enamel in a satin finish for a durable, furniture-like result.
-I have never used The emerald urethane enamel before and I will tell you, I wish I had.
+I applied two coats of Sherwin Williams Emerald Urethane Trim Enamel in a satin finish for a durable, furniture-like result.
+I have never used the emerald urethane enamel before and I will tell you, I wish I had.
 It is amazing.
 It dries to such a smooth, hard finish, even when using a roller.

-âś” I applied two coats using a high-quality angled brush for edges and a foam roller for smooth surfaces.
+✔ I applied two coats using a high-quality angled brush for edges and a foam roller for smooth surfaces.

-âś” Each coat dried for about four hours before applying the next.
+✔ Each coat dried for about four hours before applying the next.

-âś” The final result….
+✔ The final result….
 A beautifully rich, velvety finish that transformed my island.

 The Big Reveal